Minimal genome: NASA collaboration

+Attempts

 By the 1980s, Richard Herrmann's laboratory had fully sequenced and genetically characterized the 800kb genome of M. pneumoniae.
-Despite the small size of the genome, this was still a three year process.
+Despite the small size of the genome, the process took three years.
 In 1995, another laboratory from Maryland the Institute for Genomic Research (TIGR) collaborated with the teams of Johns Hopkins and the University of North Carolina.
 This group chose to sequence the genome of Mycoplasma genitalium, consisting of only 580 kb genome.
-This was accomplished in 6 months.
+This was completed in 6 months.

-The sequencing data from M. genitalium led to the discovery of some conserved genes, which ultimately helped in defining essentiality to life, of a minimal self-replicating cell.
-This is, in part, why M. genitalium has become a prime candidate for minimal genome project.
+Sequencing M. genitalium revealed conserved genes crucial for defining essential life functions in a minimal self-replicating cell, making it a key candidate for the minimal genome project.

 Finding a minimal set of essential genes is usually done by selective inactivation or deletions of genes and then testing the effect of each under a given set of conditions.
 The J. Craig Venter institute conducted these types of experiment on M. genitalium and found 382 essential genes.

 The J.Craig Venter institute later started a project to create a synthetic organism named Mycoplasma laboratorium, using the minimal set genes identified from M. genitalium.